-We have now built up everything we need to show that the $\mu$-function can be extended analytically to the whole complex plane (aside from the simple pole at $s= 1$ that is.).
-From \eqref{eq:mu_lambda} together with \eqref{eq:sum_zeta-1} and \eqref{eq:lambda_Z}, one can conclude that the analytic continuation of divergent integral of monomial $\int_1^{\infty} x^{-s} dx$ is represented by
+We have now established all the necessary components to demonstrate that the \(\mu\)-function can be analytically extended to the entire complex plane, except for a simple pole at \( s = 1 \).
+From \eqref{eq:mu_lambda}, along with \eqref{eq:sum_zeta-1} and \eqref{eq:lambda_Z}, it follows that the analytic continuation of the divergent integral of the monomial \(\int_1^{\infty} x^{-s} \,dx\) is given by